executablebooks/unified-myst/packages/core-parse/README.md

 result = parser.toAst('hallo')
 ```

+`.use` calls can be chained, to add multiple extensions.

 ## Configuration

 Each extension can supply its own configuration, as a "stub" for the [`properties`](https://json-schema.org/understanding-json-schema/reference/object.html#properties) key of a JSON schema.